Crozarts/CodeRefractor/README.md

 ## 01 HTML CSS Git: Code Refactor Homework Assignment

-We were assigned to refractor this code for the *Horiseon Accessibilty* website
+We were assigned to refractor this code for the *Horiseon Accessibilty* website to adhere to accessibilty standards.

 ## Horiseon Accessibilty User Story